Renal denervation fails to lower blood pressure in critical test

 There was also no significant difference in the drop in 24-hour ambulatory systolic blood pressure, which declined 7 mm Hg with treatment and 5 mm Hg in the sham group.

-The company said it will continue to provide access to its Symplicity system in countries where it is approved and will work with the U.S. Food and Drug Administration to determine a path forward in the United States.

-While the company said further clinical investigation is warranted, it will discontinue a follow-up study that had been suspended and consult with local regulators to determine the future of trials in Japan and India.
+The result “underscores the importance of conducting blinded trials with sham controls in the evaluation of new medical devices before their clinical adoption,” said the team in its report.

-“I think if we did this type of randomized, blinded trial, and with sham controls when you’re talking about medical devices ... a lot of things that we think of as effective may not be effective,” Bhatt said.
+Dr. Bhatt agreed.
+“I think if we did this type of randomized, blinded trial - and with sham controls when you’re talking about medical devices - in a lot of areas of intervention, not just interventional cardiology, a lot of things that we think of as effective may not be effective.”

 The researchers plan to follow the patients for up to five years to see if the treatment shows a delayed benefit.